helderpinto/AzureOptimizationEngine/README.md

 By default, AOE Automation runbooks are executed in the context of the Azure Automation sandbox.
 If you face performance issues due to the memory limits of the Automation sandbox or decide to implement private endpoints for the Storage Account or SQL Database, to harden AOE's security, you will need to execute runbooks from a Hybrid Worker (an Azure or on-premises Virtual Machine with the Automation Hybrid Worker extension).
 To change the execution context for the AOE runbooks, you must use the `Reset-AutomationSchedules.ps1` script.
 See how to use the script in the previous sub-section and, after setting the runbooks execution base time, enter the Hybrid Worker Group name you want the runbooks to run in.

+**IMPORTANT**: once you change the runbook execution context to Hybrid Worker, you will have to always use the `DoPartialUpgrade` flag whenever you upgrade AOE, or else you will lose the runbook schedule settings and revert to the default sandbox configuration.

 ### Visualizing recommendations with Power BI

 The AOE includes a [Power BI sample report](./views/AzureOptimizationEngine.pbix) for visualizing recommendations.
 To use it, you have first to change the data source connection to the SQL Database you deployed with the AOE.
 In the Power BI top menu, choose Transform Data > Data source settings.